javers/javers.github.io/sponsorship.md

 {% include fancy-image.html image="/img/javers-downloads-2019-07.png" alt="downloads from The Central chart" %}

-However, the amount of effort needed to maintain and develop new features for this project is also growing.
+However, the amount of effort needed to maintain and develop new features in this project is also growing.
 Maintainers burnout is a serious challenge in open source projects since we work for free.